Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

-A high dimensional object such as brain networks can be modeled as weighted graph $\mathcal{X} = (V, w)$ consisting of node set $V$ indexed as $V=\{1, 2, \cdots,$ $p\}$ and edge weights $w=(w_{ij})$ between nodes $i$ and $j$.
-If we order the edge weights in the increasing order, we have the sorted edge weights:
+The proposed method for estimating topological state space is based on the topological clustering on a collection of graphs (Figure \ref{fig:schematic1}).
+The initial step involves a birth-death decomposition of a weighted graph, leading to the generation of sorted birth and death sets (section \ref{sec:BDD}).
+The second step entails calculating the topological distance: between birth sets to obtain the 0D topological distance \(d_0\), and between death sets to obtain the 1D topological distance \(d_1\) (section \ref{sec:dist}).
+The third step involves computing the within-cluster distance \(l_W\) among the collection of graphs (section \ref{sec:clustering}).
+Subsequently, we demonstrate the equivalence of topological clustering with \(k\)-means clustering in a high-dimensional convex set, employing \(k\)-means clustering routines for optimization.
+To increase the reproducibility, MATLAB codes for performing the methods are provided in \url{https://github.com/laplcebeltrami/PH-STAT}.

-where $q \leq (p^2-p)/2$.
+A high dimensional object such as a brain network can be modeled as weighted graph $\mathcal{X} = (V, w)$ consisting of node set $V$ indexed as $V=\{1, 2, \cdots,$ $p\}$ and edge weights $w=(w_{ij})$ between nodes $i$ and $j$.
+If we order the edge weights in the increasing order, we have the sorted edge weights: \bqn \min_{j,k} w_{jk} = w_{(1)} < w_{(2)} < \cdots < w_{(q)} = \max_{j,k} w_{jk}, \eqn where $q \leq (p^2-p)/2$.
 The subscript $_{( \;)}$ denotes the order statistic.
 In terms of sorted edge weight set $W=\{ w_{(1)}, \cdots, w_{(q)} \},$ we may also write the graph as $\mathcal{X} = (V, W)$.
-If we connect nodes following some criterion on the edge weights, they will form a simplical complex which will follow the topological structure of the underlying weighted graph \cite{edelsbrunner.2010,zomorodian.2009}.
+If we connect nodes following some criterion on the edge weights, they will form a simplicial complex which will follow the topological structure of the underlying weighted graph \citep{edelsbrunner.2010,zomorodian.2009}.
 Note that the $k$-simplex is the convex hull of $k+1$ points in $V$.
-A simplicial complex is a finite collection of simplices such as points (0-simplex), lines (1-simplex), triangles (2-simplex) and higher dimensional counter parts.
+A simplicial complex is a finite collection of simplices such as points (0-simplices), lines (1-simplices), triangles (2-simplices) and higher dimensional counter parts.

-The {\em Rips complex} $\mathcal{X}_{\epsilon}$ is a simplicial complex, whose $k$-simplices are formed by $(k+1)$ nodes which are pairwise within distance $\epsilon$ \cite{ghrist.2008}.
+The {\em Rips complex} $\mathcal{X}_{\epsilon}$ is a simplicial complex, whose $k$-simplices are formed by $(k+1)$ nodes which are pairwise within distance $\epsilon$ \citep{ghrist.2008}.
 While a graph has at most 1-simplices, the Rips complex has at most $(p-1)$-simplices.
 The Rips complex induces a hierarchical nesting structure called the Rips filtration